Hard Candy. 2005. Directed by David Slade. Screenplay by Brian Nelson.

 First of all, Patrick Wilson does a nice job with such a difficult and unlikeable character, which is impressive.
 There’s a time during the film where we’re not exactly sure if Jeff is who Hayley claims, so you’re actually wary of believing either of them.
 After Hayley finds the pictures in his safe, a line’s drawn in the sand.
 Then he becomes a despicable guy.
 There’s obviously something terrible in the safe, from the reaction Hayley gives us.
 After that comes the very hateful part of his personality and instead of being completely done with this character, we still hang in and find ourselves interested.

 Right up until the finale, it’s still not totally sure to what extent Jeff is culpable in the disappearance of Donna, so for such a while we’re on the edge, balancing between not liking him and being unsure what’s truly happening.
 Wilson does an amazing job with the character.
 He’s charming for a while, then creepy.
 He works well with Page and acts appropriately terrified and vulnerable when necessary.
 One of his best roles.
-Up there with his performance in another excellent film Little Children.Then there’s Ellen Page.
-What a sweet east coast Canadian treasure this lady is!
-She’s done some bigger stuff, such as Inception and more recently X-Men: Days of Future Past.
-All the same, Father Gore digs her most in the smaller indie films she’s been a part of like this and An American Crime.
-Even further, she was awesome in old Trailer Park Boys episodes as Jim Lahey’s daughter Treena.
+Up there with his performance in another excellent film Little Children.Then there’s Elliot Page.
+What a sweet east coast Canadian treasure!
+He’s done some bigger stuff, such as Inception and more recently X-Men: Days of Future Past.
+All the same, Father Gore digs them most in the smaller indie films they’ve been a part of like this and An American Crime.
+Even further, Elliot was awesome in old Trailer Park Boys episodes as Jim Lahey’s daughter Treena.

-She feels a lot like a more classically trained actor than some other young females in films these days.
-Not sure why that is, it’s just that even at seventeen (four years older than her character in the film) there was an incredibly big life to her acting.
+Elliot feels like a classically trained actor.
+Not sure why that is, it’s just that even at seventeen (four years older than their character in the film) there was an incredibly big life to their acting.
 This movie could have easily faltered because of the main performances.
 Page gives one of those fearless performances that takes a film to a whole other level.
-Holding her own next to Wilson throughout some savagely intense scenes, in a film concerning highly controversial subject matter, it’s a feat to enjoy.
-She pulls her weight every single step of the way and makes Hard Candy all the better for it.With most of this movie taken up by dialogue, there’s not a huge amount of time dedicated to visuals.
+Holding their own next to Wilson throughout some savagely intense scenes, in a film concerning highly controversial subject matter, it’s a feat to enjoy.
+Elliot pulls his weight every single step of the way and makes Hard Candy all the better for it.With most of this movie taken up by dialogue, there’s not a huge amount of time dedicated to visuals.
 There are still neat visual aspects to the film.
 For instance, they went in after the fact and digitally altered some of the colouring.
 The iconic red hoodie was an afterthought, which was altered, as well as how the colours in the house and in the scenes often reacts to the emotions; such as when Hayley gets angry, colours deepen slightly at times.
 Very interesting stuff not noticed until listening to commentary on the DVD.
 Love that whole allusion to the story of “Little Red Riding Hood,” in that Hayley is the girl who has turned the tables on the nasty wolf.

 Another aspect worthy of mention is the sound design and the score.
 There’s barely any score or soundtrack, save for a bit of music played momentarily at Jeff’s house.
 Most of the sound design is made up of heavy breathing noises and other ambient sounds.
 It’s always interesting when a film can cultivate a great mood and atmosphere with little to no music.
 Hard Candy feels similar to a stage play in that it relies solely on the setting and the characters, as well as the people performing those characters and the script they’re working off.
 This film successfully works with barely no music at all and effectively conveys a brilliant tone.A fantastic and gripping piece of work.
 Even without a ton of visual extravagance, which there’s at least a little of anyway, Hard Candy is a tense work of thriller cinema.
 If you’re looking for something challenging and extremely limit testing, this is the one for you.
 Not only that, there are two near perfect performances from two talented actors.